vrdelpino/Quantum-Computing-Experiments/README.md

 ## <a name="T2"></a> 2.
 Q# Programming Language and Python

+What if we feel more comfortable working with Python?
+That shouldn't be a problem with Q#.
+There is the possibility of executing Q# from Python (in a Jupyter Notebook), in this case, the Python code would work as the Driver.

 Using Q# and Python we get the benefits of the best of each world: Quantum Computing through Q# and the flexibility of Python